JChristensen/MCP79412RTC/README.md

 	//do something else
 ```

-## Methods for reading and writing static RAM (SRAM)
+## Functions for reading and writing static RAM (SRAM)
-The MCP79412 RTC has 64 bytes of battery-backed SRAM that can be read and written with the following methods using addresses between 0 and 63.
+The MCP79412 RTC has 64 bytes of battery-backed SRAM that can be read and written with the following functions using addresses between 0 and 63.
 Addresses passed to these functions are constrained to the valid range by an AND function.

 ### sramWrite(byte addr, byte value)
 ##### Description